ray-project/ray/doc/source/serve/production-guide/index.md

         message: ''
 ```

-You can test the application using `curl`:
+You can test the application using Python `requests`:

 ```{literalinclude} ../doc_code/production_guide/text_ml.py
 :language: python